IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Learn if an instance has been configured to allow deposition of incomplete datasets via the API.
 See also :ref:`create-dataset-command` and :ref:`dataverse.api.allow-incomplete-metadata`

+.. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of export below.

 .. code-block:: bash

   export SERVER_URL=https://demo.dataverse.org